-English 12

-Course #031Credit 1Level 1Prerequisite: English 11 or AP Eng Literature & Comp
+English 12Course #031Credit 1Level 1Prerequisite: English 11 or AP Eng Literature & Comp

 In this course, students will read and interpret texts from a wide variety of genres, including classical and contemporary literature as well as informational texts.
 Throughout the course of the year, students will demonstrate mastery of a variety of writing types, including personal essays, literary analyses and argumentative research papers and synthesis essays.
-Students will also prepare a number of class presentations.
 The goal of the course is to prepare students for the world beyond high school - whether that is a college classroom or the work force.